geotools/geotools/docs/user/welcome/upgrade.rst

    * `GeoTools 2.6.0 <http://docs.codehaus.org/display/GEOTOOLS/2.6.x>`_

-   You are encourged to review the change proposals for GeoTools 2.6.0 for background information on the following changes.
+   You are encouraged to review the change proposals for GeoTools 2.6.0 for background information on the following changes.

 The GeoTools 2.6.0 release is incremental in nature with the main change being the introduction